-Q: The plugin is not working in CC 2015.
+Q: The plugin is not working in CC 2017 or CC 2015 on Windows.
 How do I fix this?

-A: CC 2015 is only supported on OSX until further notice.
-This is due to a major bug that Adobe has yet to patch in the latest CC 2015 version.
-Currenty it works in CS6, CC, and CC 2014 on Windows and Mac.
+A: CC 2017 and CC 2015 is only supported on OSX until further notice.
+This is due to a major bug that Adobe has yet to patch in the latest CC 2017 version.
+Currently it works in CS6, CC, and CC 2014 on Windows and Mac.
 You can roll back to any of these supported CC versions with your Adobe Creative Cloud subscription.
-Adobe allows dual installations as well, so you do not need to uninstall CC 2015 in order to have CC 2014 running on the same machine.
+Adobe allows dual installations as well, so you do not need to uninstall CC 2017 in order to have CC 2014 running on the same machine.
 Here is a link from Adobe on how to install previous version. helpx.adobe.com/creative-

 Q: What's the difference between the Demo version and the Paid version?